diegaso-xhc/Grasp_Surface_Detection_Tracking_and_Analysis/README.md

-# Contact-level human hand-object interaction
+# Grasp Surface Detection, Tracking & Analysis

 ## Overview of the repostitory